I remember from my days in university–doI recall my days t in university? What do I remember from my days in university if anything at all?

 I do not see anything any better coming from anywhere in the world anyone in America comes from, certainly not the former Republics of the Soviet Union or China or the Arab Muslim world, or Pakistan, or India, or Africa, or Mexico or anywhere else in South America or South East Asia or Eastern Europe or France or England or Germany or Israel, I said.
 You can’t imagine their cultures have any solutions for our problems, I said; and you cannot allow yourself to imagine that it is not the fact that we entertain their cultural perspectives far too much for far too long that is not presenting a set of problems for America that acts corrosively on civil rights, labor rights, minority rights, women’s rights, our economy and our ecology, our problems with street pollution, and I thought about how long we had had the house, this house, our house, our fine house, I would say, and it was, I used to think and have thought for a long time, deciding together on this house when they were looking for a house, falling in love together with this house.

-I remember the story of how it was planted, as I had said, planted by an old Seminole who lived on the keys, his grandfather on his mother’s side had been a former slave who made it to the Keys from Georgia . . . why?
+I remember the story of how it was planted––who was it that had planted it?
+As I had said, planted by an old Seminole who lived on the keys, his grandfather on his mother’s side had been a former slave who made it to the Keys from Georgia . . . why?
 No one knew why.
 Should anyone know or want to know?
 No one should want to know, as so much else that many of you will insist is important, is really irrelevant.
-It could be relevant if that were what this exposition were about, but it is not, is it life in the details?
-Please don’t berate me with your convictions I cannot hold.
+It could be relevant if that were what this exposition were about, but it is not . . . so then what is it?
+Is it life in the details?
+What means this notion of life in the details, only in the details, or something if it in the details, what do the details tell you, how do they do this . . . please don’t berate me with your convictions that I cannot hold will not hold do not want to further discuss why I do not want to hold..
 Inhuman is as inhuman does, no?